Congleton Link Road

 Cheshire East Council is proposing a new 5.5 kilometre (approximately) bypass for Congleton.
 This is because the town experiences heavy congestion, especially at peak times.
 The traffic problem has hampered town centre growth, reduced inward investment and also made it difficult to retain existing business.

 The Congleton link road will join the A534 Sandbach Road (to the west of Congleton) with the A536 Macclesfield Road (to the north of the town).
 You can see a map of the Congleton link road (PDF, 3.7MB).
-Planning started in 2012, and the road is due to open in 2020.
+Planning started in 2012, and the road is due to open in Spring 2021.

 The Link road will reduce town centre traffic congestion, cut pollution, and improve air quality, benefiting people’s health and the environment.